JoshJingtianWang/JoshJingtianWang.github.io/_posts/2022-04-20-Stroke-Prediction.md

 ## The Data
 The dataset was downloaded from here: https://www.kaggle.com/fedesoriano/stroke-prediction-dataset.
 The data contains 11 features and 5110 rows, with 249 positive rows and 4861 negative rows.
-Input variables include physical metrics of patients such as age, BMI, health history.
+Input variables include physical metrics of patients such as age, BMI, health history, smoking habits, occupation.
 The output variable is whether the patient had a stroke (1 or 0).

 ## Tools